 How important is global health and development?

-Every year, more than 200 million years of healthy life are lost to diseases that we already know how to effectively treat — such as malaria, tuberculosis, and neglected tropical diseases.
 There’s significant evidence that the scope for improvement from an economic perspective is enormous too.
-The average income in low- and middle-income countries is around $14 a day — far below the large wage increases achieved in recent centuries by most countries via via better government policies, management, and technology .
-This gives an indication of just how much economic welfare is lost due to existing policies and lack of opportunities.
+The average income in low- and middle-income countries is around $14 a day — far below the large wage increases achieved in recent centuries by most countries via better government policies, management, and technology.

 Significant improvements to global health and development are surprisingly tractable.
 Let’s start with looking at humanity’s progress in the past.
-Within 30 years, we’ve reduced extreme poverty (people living on less than $1.90 a day, adjusting to what that money can actually buy locally) from more than a third of humanity to less than 10%.
-In the past 50 years, global life expectancy has increased by 30% - with most of this change occurring in improvements to health in low- and middle-income countries.
+Within 30 years, we’ve reduced extreme poverty from affecting more than a third of humanity to less than 10%.
+And in the past 50 years, global life expectancy has increased by 30%, with most of this change occurring due to improvements to health in low- and middle-income countries.

-The above examples also illustrate that global health and development is among the cause areas with the strongest evidence base and most robust theories of change.
-This field is quite unprecedented in how many of its tools and opportunities can be (and have been) studied extensively — which significantly increases our confidence in its tractability.
-However, this doesn’t mean the most promising work in global health and development is necessarily on interventions that already have the most evidence.
-There are plenty of opportunities for identifying new interventions (and in some cases starting new organizations) that are less certain but may turn out to be even more effective than those we have today.
+The above examples also illustrate that global health and development is among the cause areas with the strongest evidential support.
+This field is quite unprecedented in how many of its tools and opportunities can be (and have been) studied extensively, which significantly increases our confidence in its tractability.
+However, there are still plenty of opportunities for identifying new interventions (and in some cases starting new organizations) that are less certain but may turn out to be even more effective than those we have today.

 How neglected is global health and development?

 Global health and development is quite neglected relative to many popular causes, but less neglected than some of our other top cause areas.
-Governmental and philanthropic spending on health and development in low and income countries sums up to around $200 billion.
-This may sound like a lot, but it's actually less than half of the total assets of the Italian post company alone.
+Governmental and philanthropic spending on health and development in low- and middle-income countries sums up to around $200 billion.
+This may sound like a lot, but it’s actually less than half of the total assets of the Italian post company alone.

 Why might you not want to prioritize global health and development?

 Another reason you might want to prioritize other cause areas over global health and development is if you want to direct your efforts to help non-human animals.
-If you believe that animal suffering is even remotely close to being as important as human suffering, there are likely even more cost-effective things you could do for animals if you think they’re worth helping.
+Because of the sheer number of animals bred as livestock, there are likely even more cost-effective things you could do for animals if you think they’re worth helping.
 Once again, this issue depends on your own values — check out our cause area profile on animal welfare (coming soon) to learn more.

-The majority of people can contribute to their top cause areas using their career far more than they can with donations, advocacy or volunteering alone.
+The majority of people can contribute far more to their top cause areas using their career than they can with donations, advocacy or volunteering alone.
 There are a number of promising career paths if you want to have an impact in global health and development – a good place to start is our career profiles on Development Economics, Nonprofit Entrepreneurship, and Civil Service in Low and Middle Income Countries.
-There are many more career paths that can have a significant impact in global health and development, and we’re working on multiple future path profiles in this space.
+However, there are many more career paths that can have a significant impact in global health and development, and we’re working on multiple future career profiles in this space.

-In addition to using your career, global health and development is a cause area where donations can be particularly useful.
+In addition to using your career, global health and development is a cause area where donations can do a lot of good.
 This is because there are many proven interventions that are incredibly effective, but need a lot of funding to scale and reach the size of the problem.
-A great source for recommendations in global health and development is GiveWell - arguably the world’s top charity evaluator.
+A great source for donation recommendations in global health and development is GiveWell – arguably the world’s top charity evaluator.
 Many of the charities they recommend can, on average, provide people with a full healthy year of life for every $100 you donate (or provide similarly impressive results in increasing education, lifting families out of poverty, and more).
-One great way to generate large amounts of donations for your favorite cause is by Earning to Give.
+And one great way to generate large amounts of donations for your favorite cause is by Earning to Give.